Chrissy Teigen Celebrates One Year of Sobriety - E! Online

 "I have no idea what I'm doing honestly, but I do know a few things: I now have endless energy, way less anxiety (no more benzos!) and I am happier and more present than ever," she wrote on Instagram.
 "It's pretty cool."

-Always in Chrissy's corner, of course, is husband John Legend, with whom she shares daughter Luna, 6, and son Miles, 4.
+Always in Chrissy's corner, of course, is her husband John.
 The "All Of You" singer lovingly commented on his wife's six month sobriety post, "So proud of you my love."